DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/drag-drop-provider.md

 # DragDropProvider Plugin Reference

-A plugin that implements the drag-and-drop functionality and visualizes appointments that are being dragged.
+A plugin that implements the drag-and-drop functionality and visualizes appointment that is being dragged and appointment that is source drag appointment.

 ## Import